 Summer has been an absolutely fun time of experimenting with ice cream flavours.
 There are so many in my freezer that I could open my own gelateria.
 I have taken to labelling them so that we know which flavour is in which container.
 One of the flavours that I created this summer was a chocolate fudge brownie ice cream.
 This was after I made the chocolate fudge brownie parcels.
 The trick here is to get the brownie mixture to melt into the base so that you do not have a gritty feeling in your mouth when you eat the ice cream.
-Don’t be limited by using brownies, the original recipe calls for ginger bread and I am quite sure you can use any left over cake – if there ever is – to make this version of my ice cream.
+Don’t be limited by using brownies, the original recipe calls for gingerbread and I am quite sure you can use any leftover cake – if there ever is – to make this version of my ice cream.
 What flavour ice cream would you like a recipe for?
 And do you have a favourite that you order each time you go out for a treat?
 My favourite is nocciolo which is the first scoop I have every time we go to Italy.

 Chocolate Fudge Brownie Ice Cream

 - 150 g brownies, broken up into very small pieces

 - In a heavy bottomed sauce pan, scald the milk

 - Add the brownies and stir until melted

 - Whisk together the fructose, honey and egg yolks until ribbon stage

 - Slowly pour into the milk mixture

 - Remove from the heat and allow to cool before refrigerating overnight